 My weekend and off-duty life has also crept on to the blog, with travel, food and other lifestyle topics now part of the content mix.
 Plus, you won’t want to miss the regular competitions held here featuring prizes we’d all like to win!

 Oh, and if you’re a fan of Offspring and Nina Proudman fashion, then you’ve definitely come to the right place.
 What started as a one-off post two years ago has become a weekly post throughout each Offspring series.

 I’m still pinching myself that I have had a book published.
 Hachette Australia published Unlock Your Style, a book based on a series I started right here on this blog, in August 2014.
 You can buy it from all book retailers – you’ll find some online links here.
 The iBook version was included in iBooks’ Best Books 2014 list.

-The past three years has been a little crazy.
+The past four years has been a little crazy.
 Good crazy, but crazy all the same.
 After winning two national awards in 2011, and the Jasmine Award again in 2012, I’ve done a tonne of media interviews and I’m very grateful for each and every one.
 If you’d like to read some of them, head over to my media page.

 Work with me

 Perhaps you’re a business which would like to connect with Styling You’s readership?
-I’ve worked with many brands, including Maybelline NY, NIVEA, Blue Illusion, Olympus Australia, Female for Life, The Body Shop, ghd, Vanish Napisan, Dettol, Schwarzkopf, Lastminute.com.au and HHilton Honors, The Athletes Foot, Price Attack, Blackberry and Woolworths, to help get their product message across to their targeted demographic.
+I’ve worked with many brands, including Maybelline NY, NIVEA, Blue Illusion, Olympus Australia, Female for Life, Frankie4 Footwear, The Body Shop, ghd, Vanish Napisan, Dettol, Schwarzkopf, Lastminute.com.au and HHilton Honors, The Athletes Foot, Price Attack, Blackberry and Woolworths, to help get their product message across to their targeted demographic.
 Click here to find out more.